- Information on Freedom of Information Act (FOIA)

 Charter Township of Grand Blanc - FOIA Procedures & Guidelines

 Preamble: Statement of Principles

-It is the policy of the Charter Township of Grand Blanc that all persons, except those incarcerated, consistent with the Michigan Freedom of Information Act (FOIA), are entitled to full and complete information regarding the affairs of government and the official acts of those who represent them as public officials and employees.
+It is the policy of the Grand Blanc Township that all persons, except those incarcerated, consistent with the Michigan Freedom of Information Act (FOIA), are entitled to full and complete information regarding the affairs of government and the official acts of those who represent them as public officials and employees.
 The people shall be informed so that they fully participate in the democratic process.